aws/aws-xray-dotnet-agent/README.md

 Note:

 DotNet Coreclr Lib is required to build `AWSXRayRecorder.AutoInstrumentation`.
 You can checkout it at this [repo](https://github.com/dotnet/coreclr/tree/coreclr).
-Put coreclr folder under 'aws-xray-dotnet-agent\src\profiler', then you are good to go.
+Put coreclr folder under `aws-xray-dotnet-agent\src\profiler`, then you are good to go.

 ### Automatic Instrumentation